-Here at Pointr, we specialise in working with Bluetooth® technologies and we find that many curious individuals ask us about what these really are, how they work, what they enable businesses, workplaces and more to do, and everything in between.
+Here at Pointr, we specialize in working with Bluetooth® technologies and we find that many curious individuals ask us about what these really are, how they work, what they enable businesses, workplaces and more to do, and everything in between.
 So we have put together an article on everything you need to know about these fantastic devices.

 It’s a long read, so grab a cup of tea and enjoy!

 What is a Bluetooth beacon?

 A beacon is a small device (approx 3cm x 5cm x 2cm) that constantly sends out radio signals to nearby smartphones and tablets, containing a small amount of data.
 The signal strength and time between each signal can be configured to give a desired coverage.
 Mobile apps can listen for the signals being broadcast and, when they hear a relevant signal, can trigger an action on your phone.
 Note that beacons only operate/talk in one direction (i.e. they can broadcast data but cannot read things off your phone).
 For the majority of current beacons, the data that they transmit is hard coded and doesn’t change frequently (i.e. set it once when configuring the beacon) and they rely on the device which is listening to do something intelligent with the data – in the future this is likely to start changing.